city

 • Know your lease: A thorough read-through of your lease with your business plan in mind will give you an idea of the costs and repercussions of breaking your lease, such as the loss of your security deposit.

-How to Get Out of a Commercial Lease: the Takeaway
+How to Get Out of a Commercial Lease: The Takeaway

 Breaking a commercial lease is the same as breaking a contract.
 There will likely be penalties and consequences.